Key takeaways:

 To get an apprentice license, applicants must enroll in an apprenticeship program and hold a high school diploma or GED.

-To receive a journeyman license, applicants must have at least four years of electrical experience as an apprentice or on-the-job experience.
+To receive a journeyman license, applicants must have at least 8,000 hours of electrical experience as an apprentice or on-the-job experience and 576 hours of classroom training.
 Applicants must also pass a licensing exam.

-To gain a master license, applicants must have worked at least 4,000 hours as a licensed journeyman and pass a licensing exam.
+To gain a master license, applicants must have worked at least 4,000 hours as a licensed journeyman or have a total of 12,000 hours of electrical experience.
+Applicants must also partake in 576 hours of classroom training and pass a licensing exam.

 Maryland

 Electricians must be licensed to perform electrical work in the state of Maryland.
-The state only offers one license, a master license.
 Licenses are issued by the Maryland State Board of Master Electricians.
-Other license levels are granted through municipalities within the state.

 Massachusetts

-To get a journeyman license, applicants must have 8,000 hours of electrical work experience and 600 hours of coursework.
+- To get a journeyman license, applicants must have 8,000 hours of electrical work experience, 600 hours of coursework, and a 15-hour course focused on code updates.
 Applicants must also pass a licensing exam.

-To get a systems technician license, applicants must have at least 6,000 hours of experience installing security systems and fire alarms and pass a licensing exam.
+- To get a systems technician license, applicants must have at least 4,000 hours of experience installing security systems and fire alarms, 300 hours of coursework, and a 15-hour course focused on code updates.
+Applicants must also pass a licensing exam.

-Read our full guide to getting certified as an electrician in Massachusetts.
+Read the full guide to getting certified as an electrician in Massachusetts.

 Michigan

 Electricians in Michigan must be licensed in order to perform electrical work.
 State-wide licenses are issued by the electrical division of the Michigan Department of Licensing and Regulatory Affairs.
-Despite having a state-wide license, electricians within the Detroit and Grand Rapids area must get their license through the local jurisdiction.
+Despite having a state-wide license, electricians in the Detroit and Grand Rapids areas must obtain their license through the local jurisdiction.

-To receive a journeyman license, applicants must have 8,000 hours of electrical work experience and 576 hours of classroom training.
+To receive a journeyman license, applicants must have 8,000 hours of electrical work experience, with the potential to earn credit from graduating from a recognized training program.
 Applicants must also pass a licensing exam.

-To gain a master license, applicants must have worked for at least two years as a licensed journeyman and have completed 12,000 hours of electrical work over the past six years.
+To obtain a master license, applicants must have worked for at least 2 years as a licensed journeyman and completed 12,000 hours of electrical work over the past 6 years.
 Applicants will also need to pass a licensing exam.

-To receive an electrical contractor license, applicants must have their master license and pass a contractor licensing exam.
+To obtain an electrical contractor license, applicants must hold a master license and pass the contractor licensing exam.

 Minnesota

-For the most part, all electricians are required to have a license to perform electrical work in Minnesota.
-There is some electrical work that can be done unlicensed, but only under specific regulations.
+For the most part, electricians in Minnesota are required to have a license to perform electrical work.
+Some electrical work can be done unlicensed, but only under specific regulations.
 State-wide licenses are issued by the Minnesota Department of Labor and Industry.

-To get a Class B master license, applicants must have at least 60 months of experience and have held their journeyman’s license for at least a year.
+To get a Class A and Class B master license, applicants must have at least 60 months of experience and have held their journeyman’s license for at least a year.
 Applicants also need to pass a licensing exam.

-To receive a Class B installer license, applicants must have at least 12 months of full-time work experience planning, laying, or installing electrical work.
+To receive a Class A and Class B installer license, applicants must have at least 12 months of full-time work experience planning, laying, or installing electrical work.

 Mississippi

 A license is required to perform electrical work in Mississippi.
-License levels such as a journeyman or master electrician are issued locally.
+License levels, such as journeyman or master electrician, are issued locally.
 Electrical contractor licenses are issued by the state through the Mississippi State Board of Contractors.

 To get an electrical contractor license, applicants must have either an electrical degree from a four-year college with one year of work under a licensed master electrician or four years of work experience under the supervision of a licensed master electrician.